hrydgard/ppsspp-site/docs/reference/settings.md

   * Linear - force all textures to be filtered smoothly
   * Auto Max Quality - Like auto, but will generate extra mipmaps where the game doesn't supply them.
 Can cause artifacts with things like fence textures, but will generally give you a smoother look in the distance in 3D games, especially combined with anisotropic filtering.

-For most games, max aniso + auto max quality will give you the best results.
+For most games, max anisotropic + auto max quality will give you the best results.
 For a few games like Pursuit Force, switch back to just Auto.
 This may be made automatic in the future.

 ### Overlay Information